Hwaa

-"Hwaa" (Korean: 화(火花); stylized in all caps) is a song recorded by South Korean girl group (G)I-dle, released on January 11, 2021, by Cube Entertainment and Republic Records as the second track and lead single of the group's fourth extended play, I Burn.
+"Hwaa" (Korean: 화(火花); stylized in all caps) is a song recorded by South Korean girl group (G)I-dle, released on January 11, 2021, by Cube Entertainment and Republic Records as the lead single of the group's fourth extended play, I Burn.
 The song is written by member Soyeon and co-produced by Pop Time.
 The inspiration for the song came to Soyeon when member Shuhua once said 'winter girl' in a conversation.
 She took the idea and created the concept of a woman trapped in winter.
+Musically, it is a moombahton, dark pop, dream pop and synth-pop track with oriental instrumentations, and contains double entendres about fire and flowers.
 The song was the last single released by (G)I-dle as a sextet, before Soojin's departure from the group in August 2021.

-"Hwaa" is described as a song that expresses the feelings after a breakup with the ambiguous subject of hwa.
-The song sings about the pain of love using the burning fire and colourful flowers in the cold winter sensibility as a metaphor.
-Musically, it is a moombahton, dark pop, dream pop and synth-pop track with an oriental musical instrument added to the arrangement, and has double entendres about fire and flower with addictive hook and lyrics that show gradual change.
-The song is the continuation of the storyline from "Hann (Alone)" (2018) and "Hann (Alone in winter)" (2021).
-An accompanying music video for the song was directed by Paranoid Paradigm of VM Project Architecture and uploaded onto (G)I-dle's YouTube channel simultaneously with the single's release.

-Commercially, the song debuted at number one on South Korea's Melon Chart and became the first song by a fourth-generation idol group to chart-in.
-The song eventually became the group's first top-five hit, peaking at number four on Gaon Digital Chart and their first chart-topper on the component Download Chart.
-It also attained commercial success on Billboard charts, peaking at number 5 on K-pop Hot 100, number 6 on World Digital Songs and number 173 on Global Excl.
-U.S.

-An English and Chinese version of the song was released as a digital single on January 27, 2021.
-A remix version of the song by Dimitri Vegas & Like Mike was released on February 5, 2021.
+Commercially, "Hwaa" became (G)I-dle's first top-five hit on the Gaon Digital Chart—peaking at number four—and became their first chart-topper on the component Download Chart.
+It additionally peaked at number five on K-pop Hot 100, number six on World Digital Songs and number 173 on Global Excl.
+U.S. chart.
+An English and Chinese version of the song was released as a digital single two weeks later on January 27, 2021.
+A remix version of the song by Dimitri Vegas & Like Mike was released on February 5.